dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/crud.md

 [!code-csharp[](intro/samples/cu/Controllers/StudentsController.cs?name=snippet_Create&highlight=8)]

-Change the date to a valid value and click **Create** showomg we still can't create the new object.
+Change the date to a valid value and click **Create** showing we still can't create the new object.
 We'll learn how to fix this in the next section now.

 ## Make Enrollment navigation property nullable in the Student class